cdowdy/concrete5-Foundation4.3.2-theme/README.md

 **very much beta/alpha**.  there are some edit mode clashes (nothing big just slow to load) I'll fix all these when I have time and only if I don't move on to foundation 5 before hand.
 Also only one template/page type is fully editable the rest just have one content area to add too. ooooo and the topbar dropdown is wonky.

+ccm.base.js, ccm.base.css, and conrete5 jquery are only loaded for "registered" (logged in) users.  jquery v1.10.2 is loaded by the theme when not logged in.

 sample screenie